suncoast-devs/handbook/lessons/css-intro/backgrounds.md

 | Percentages                 | `background-position: 90% 25%`       |
 | Keywords                    | `background-position: right center`. |

-We can mix and match these values, for example `background-position: 99% center`.
-Also note that if you only specify one value, that value will be assumed to be the horizontal value, and the vertical value will default to center.
+We can mix and match these values, for example, `background-position: 99% center`.
+Also, note that if you only specify one value, that value will be assumed to be the horizontal value, and the vertical value will default to center.

 Let's fix up our example.